 MSC-Courses in Berlin & online

 As a “Trained Teacher” I teach meditation, mindfulness and self-compassion in English and German.
 The core offering is the MSC course “Mindful Self-Compassion” (MSC), which is available as a long 8-week course format (MSC) as well as a 6-week short program (SC-MSC-).
 Together with other teachers, I also offer various workshops on the topic of self-compassion.

-Due to the Corona pandemic, these courses are currently taking place ONLINE on the video platform ZOOM.
-As soon as this is possible again, I will offer MSC courses and meditation retreats in presence personally on site in Berlin.
+Due to the Corona pandemic, some of these courses currently take place ONLINE on the video platform ZOOM.
+Please check out the course pages to learn which MSC courses and meditation retreats are offered online and in presence personally on site in Berlin and surrounding areas.

 Courses ❋ MSC & The 3 Doors